 Once a student is successful in their student loan application, they must maintain their eligibility during their study period.
 In this stage of the SABC process, you are responsible for supporting the student by providing financial counselling, maintaining student files, including attendance records, and informing SABC of any changes in the student's registration.
-While in studies students may also need assistance in applying for non-repayment and in-study interest-free status.
+While in studies students may also need assistance in applying for non-repayment and In-study Payment-Free status.